Cinderella III: A Twist in Time: Animation

 Despite having some animation experience, Nissen himself did very little animating on the film, instead focusing on storyboarding and occasionally re-tooling challenging scenes.
 During the time travel sequences, several scenes that appear nearly identical to the original film were re-drawn for the new film.
 Nissen explained that the original scenes could not simply be reused in A Twist in Time due to advancements in animation technology, such as aspect ratio, frame format and digitally cel-shading, otherwise colors "would be two or three generations removed by the time we processed it".
 Nissen decided that animating new material instead would help the revisited scenes appear more seamless in A Twist in Time.
-Since much of the original film's creative team had passed away or retired by the time production began on A Twist in Time, the director referred to Disney's Animation Research Library for character inspiration and design continuity.
+Since much of the original film's creative team had died or retired by the time production began on A Twist in Time, the director referred to Disney's Animation Research Library for character inspiration and design continuity.
 Describing Lady Tremaine as the film's most anatomically realistic character, Nissen worked to preserve the character's non-cartoonish appearance in order to truly convey her evil, menacing nature.

-The film was completed over the course of two-and-a-half years, beginning in early 2004 and ending fall 2006, which the director described as much faster than a typical animated film.
-By June 2007, Disney announced that, under the creative direction of Pixar's John Lasseter, DisneyToon will abandon sequels in favor of producing exclusively original DVD content.
+The film was completed over the course of two and a half years, beginning in early 2004 and ending late 2006, which the director described as much faster than a typical animated film.
+By June 2007, Disney announced that, under the creative direction of Pixar's John Lasseter, DisneyToon would abandon sequels in favor of producing exclusively original DVD content.
 It was initially unclear as to whether the Cinderella sequel would be completed.
 Ultimately, A Twist in Time was one of Disney's last direct-to-video sequels, shortly followed by The Little Mermaid: Ariel's Beginning (2008).
 DisneyToon Studios shifted their focus to franchises and computer animation shortly thereafter, with Nissen becoming involved in the Tinker Bell film series.

 A Twist in Time was DisneyToon Studios Australia's final film.
-The film studio was gradually closed while A Twist in Time was still in production, but Nissen and Disney Toon Studios head Sharon Morrill commended the Australian animators for remaining determined to complete the film to the best of their ability, despite it being many of their last.
+The film studio was gradually closed while A Twist in Time was still in production, but Nissen and DisneyToon Studios head Sharon Morrill commended the Australian animators for remaining determined to complete the film to the best of their ability, despite it being many of their last.
 Various departments were shuttered and their employees subsequently laid off once they completed their tasks.
 Once A Twist in Time wrapped in July 2006, the studio was closed and remaining equipment was auctioned off.
 The film's end credits include a dedication thanking the Australian studio "for their many years of producing beautiful hand-drawn animation".
 The film was produced on a budget of $8 million.